nytlabs/streamtools/README.md

 ===========

-Streamtools is a [pattern language](http://en.wikipedia.org/wiki/Pattern_language) used for dealing with streams of data.
+Streamtools is a [pattern language](http://en.wikipedia.org/wiki/Pattern_language) for working with streams of data.
 Streamtools provides both a set of useful stream processing patterns and the mechanism by which the patterns are combined together to create fully fledged systems.

 Patterns are implemented as *blocks* which can be connected together.
-Data, in the form of JSON objects, flow through connections and are operated on by blocks.
+Data, in the form of a stream of discrete JSON objects, flow through connections and are operated on by blocks.
+Streamtools is designed to work on streams of data that operate up to ~3K messages per second.

 Blocks fall roughly into one of four categories:
 * *source* blocks : collect data from the world.
 * *sink* blocks : send data back out to the world.
-* *transfer* blocks : recieve messages, operate on them, and broadcast the result.
+* *transfer* blocks : receive messages, operate on them, and broadcast the result.
-* *state* blocks : recieve incoming messages and learn from them, maintaining a state.
+* *state* blocks : receive incoming messages and learn from them, maintaining a state.

 usage